> Folk Music > Songs > The Rantin Laddie

 The lady has “played at the cards and dice” with the rantin laddie; now she has a child and is scorned.
 She sends a letter to the rantin laddie who proves to be the Earl of Aboyne.
 He takes her home and all are happy.
 The “rant” is a dance step, now found chiefly in Northumberland and surrounding areas.
 [Traditional Ballad Index]

 Willie Mathieson of Turriff, Aberdeenshire, sang The Bonny Rantin’ Laddie in 1951 to Alan Lomax.
-This recording was included in 2000 on the Rounder CD Classic Ballads of Britain and Ireland Volume 2 which is an extended re-issue of the Caedmon/Topic anthology The Child Ballads 2 (The Folk Songs of Britain Volume 5; Caedmon 1961; Topic 1968).
+The first two verses of this recording were included in 2000 on the Rounder anthology Classic Ballads of Britain and Ireland Volume 2 which is an extended re-issue of the Caedmon/Topic anthology The Child Ballads 2 (The Folk Songs of Britain Volume 5; Caedmon 1961; Topic 1968).
+The album’s booklet noted:

 Ewan MacColl sang The Rantin Laddie in 1956 on his and A.L.
 Lloyd’s Riverside anthology The English and Scottish Popular Ballads (The Child Ballads) Volume I. This and 28 other ballads from this series were reissued in 2009 on MacColl’s Topic CD Ballads: Murder·Intrigue·Love·Discord.
 He also sang The Rantin’ Laddie in 1961 on his Folkways album The English and Scottish Popular Ballads: Vol. 1—Child Ballads.
-Kenneth Goldstein commented in the first album’s notes:
+Kenneth S. Goldstein noted on the first album:

 If there is the slightest historical basis for this ballad, research has not yet revealed it.
 The Earl of Aboyne, the hero and “rantin’ laddie” of the ballad, has not been identified as anyone of the lords of Aboyne who played a large part in Scottish history.